People who work in healthcare often deal with death, dying and bereavement as part of their job.

 - are affected by death related to a critical incident or traumatic event

 Keeping grief hidden can lead to ongoing stress.
-You may have physical symptoms such as nightmares, sleep loss and fatigue.
+You may have physical symptoms such as fatigue, nightmares and sleep loss.
 This can affect your personal life and professional life.

-Non-urgent advice: Talk to your GP or employee assistance programme if you:
+Non-urgent advice: Talk to your GP or EAP if you:

 - feel numb or disconnected from your emotions